RoStrap/Classes/README.md

 |:-:|:----:|:--:|:----:|:--:|
 ||0|1|2||

 In this implementation, we use `Enumeration` in the places where Roblox uses `Enum`.
-[Further documentation on Enumerations here](http://wiki.roblox.com/index.php?title=Enumeration).

 ```lua
 local Enumerations = Enumeration:GetEnumerations()